Haervwe/open-webui-tools/README.md

 # Open WebUI Tools Collection

-A collection of tools for Open WebUI that provides arXiv paper search capabilities and Hugging Face text-to-image generation functionality.
+A collection of tools for Open WebUI that provides, structured planning and execution capability, arXiv paper search capabilities and Hugging Face text-to-image generation functionality.
 Perfect for enhancing your LLM interactions with academic research and image generation capabilities!

 ## Tools Included